 A craniotomy is a surgery done to remove a small portion of the skull to relieve pressure in that area when your brain swells.
 The doctor may perform a craniotomy to have access to the brain to treat multiple conditions.
 After whatever procedure is necessary, the skull is replaced.

-A neurosurgeon may perform a craniotomy for brain tumours in children to remove as much of the tumour as possible safely.
+A neurosurgeon may perform a craniotomy for brain tumors in children to remove as much of the tumors as possible safely.
 A ‘bone flap’ will be removed from your child’s skull during surgery.
 This type of operation is called a ‘craniotomy’.
-It allows the neurosurgeon to see into your child’s brain and to remove the tumour.
-It is the most common type of surgery for brain tumour patients and the complete removal of the tumour being called ‘total resection’.
-But the removal of part of the tumour is called as ‘partial resection’ or ‘de-bulking’.
+It allows the neurosurgeon to see into your child’s brain and to remove the tumor.
+It is the most common type of surgery for brain tumor patients and the complete removal of the tumor being called ‘total resection’.
+But the removal of part of the tumor is called as ‘partial resection’ or ‘de-bulking’.

 - increasing the chances of a cure